discord-net/Discord.Net/README.md

 # Discord.Net v0.3.1
 An unofficial .Net API Wrapper for the Discord client (http://discordapp.com).

+Join the discussion for this library and other API wrappers at https://discord.gg/0SBTUU1wZTV9JAsL.

 ### This is an alpha!
 The Discord API is still in active development, meaning this library may break at any time without notice.
 Discord.Net itself is also in early development so several functions may be unstable or not work at all.